 English Bulldogs are medium-sized friendly dogs with a calm demeanor yet a courageous personality.
 Their goofy smiles and carefree attitude give them the appearance of an unintelligent dog.
 But are they really more intelligent than we give them credit for?

-There’s more to dog intelligence than just obedience training and work ethic.
-Bulldogs are a classic example of how intelligent dogs are misunderstood and branded as dumb simply because they don’t care to do your bidding.
+There’s more to dog IQ than just obedience training and work ethic.
+Bulldogs are a great example of how intelligent dogs are often misunderstood and branded as dumb.
 That said, let’s explore what actually makes Bulldogs smart.

 RECOMMENDED: 35 Misunderstood “Dumb” Dogs